-As a fundraiser for student council, most Fridays are designated as Color Days; students may pay C\$10 córdobas and come dressed in neat clothes appropriate for school.
+As a fundraiser for student council, most Fridays and the last Wednesday of most months are designated as Color Days; students must have paid the fee for permission to come dressed in casual clothes appropriate for school.
 The same modesty and overall appearance guidelines (above) apply to color day, along with the following:

 - 1. Shirts may be untucked, but must be long enough so that the midriff is never exposed. - 2.
-Sleeveless shirts must have shoulders of at least 2.5 inches wide. - 3.
-No form-fitting clothes or revealing necklines.
+Sleeveless shirts must have shoulders of at least 2.5 inches wide. - No form-fitting clothes or revealing necklines.
 Leggings may not be worn as pants.
 If clothing with transparent or form-fitting material is used, it must be combined with additional clothing that meets our dress code requirements. - 4.
 Sandals with a suitable level of formality appropriate for school may be worn; flip-flops are not allowed. - 5.
-Clothing must be neat, clean and without holes.
+Clothing must be neat, clean and without holes. - 6.
+On "special color days" (the last Wednesday of most months), students may also wear hats and flip-flops.